codefresh-io/docs.codefresh.io/_docs/deployments/gitops/manage-application.md

 ### Edit application definitions
 Update General or Advanced configuration settings for a deployed application through the Configuration tab.
-Once the application is deployed to the cluster, the Configuration tab is available on selecting the application in the Applications dashboard.
+Once the application is deployed to the cluster, the Configuration tab is available on selecting the application in the GitOps Apps dashboard.

 > You cannot change application definitions (the application name and the selected runtime), and the Git Source selected for the application.